JanviDhonde/Pavan-Lalwani-Sales-PowerBi-Report/README.md

 ### 📜 Project Overview

-The **Pavan Lalwani Sales Analysis Report** is an interactive data visualization project created using Microsoft Excel.
+The **Pavan Lalwani Sales Analysis Report** is an interactive data visualization project created using Microsoft Power BI.
 This report provides comprehensive insights into sales performance, profit analysis, and customer behavior across multiple dimensions for the year 2024.
 It aims to support businesses in understanding sales trends and devising data-driven strategies to improve overall performance.

 ### ✨ Objective